 Here is an example.
-I did a search for a non-profit called Explore Ecology, which is a client of my marketing firm.
-In the screenshot, below, the text “Explore Ecology — Environmental Education” is the meta title tag.
+I searched for a non-profit called Explore Ecology, a client of my marketing firm.
+In the screenshot below, the text “Explore Ecology — Environmental Education” is the meta title tag.
 The meta description is “Explore Ecology delivers a variety of environmental education programs focusing on science, education and art discovery.”

 The other links below the title and description show pages of the website.
-Thus, having optimized meta tags can help an organization get more real estate in search engine results pages.
+Thus, optimizing meta tags can help an organization get more real estate in search engine results pages.

-Then look for the words “title” “description” and “keywords.”
-If the page has a lot of code, you may have to do a Control+F or a Command+F and search for these words.
+Then look for the words “title,” “description,” and “keywords.”
+If the page has a lot of code, do a Control+F or a Command+F and search for these words.
 The code will look something like this.

-Many websites have outdated information in these meta areas, or do not have this area optimized.
-Make all meta-tags keyword rich, with unique meta tags for each page of the site.
+Many websites have outdated information in these meta areas or do not have this area optimized.
+Make all meta-tags keyword rich, with unique meta tags for each page.
 The following is an easy way to look at optimizing your meta tags.

-An easy way to see your current website page’s title is to look at the top of your browser on each page.
+An easy way to see the title is to look at the top of your browser on each page.

 The meta title needs to summarize — succinctly and with key phrases — what the page is about.
-As you see in the search engine results page, you only have a small number of characters for your title.
-Make sure that your meta title is no more than 50 to 60 characters for optimal results.
-If your web page does not use any of the key phrases you put in your title, then your chances of being found are lower.
-Search engines look for a mix of optimizations and when your code has synergy with your content, your chances are better.
+As in the search engine results page, you only have a small number of characters for your title.
+Ensure your meta title is no more than 50 to 60 characters for optimal results.
+If your web page does not use any of the key phrases you put in your title, your chances of being found are lower.

 A lot of sites have the company name repeated on each page.
 This is usually not necessary.
 You will usually get good rankings on your company name, so it does not need to be in every title of every page.
 In short, use the meta title tag’s limited space to make it count.

-The meta description tags are a summary of each individual page.
-This is an area where you have more space to get your message across.
+The meta description tags are a summary of each page.
+This is where you have more space to get your message across.
 Use the title to get attention and the description to rein visitors in.
 Sometimes descriptions contain calls to actions like “Learn More” or a phone number.
 The description is where you have space to educate and pre-qualify clicks.
-The maximum meta description is 125 to 150 characters.
+The maximum meta description is 150 characters.
 Make sure to accurately summarize the page content, not just stuff in keywords.
-You are optimizing meta tags not just for the search engines, but also for web users.
+You are optimizing meta tags not just for search engines but also for web users.
 So write in a readable manner.

-Meta keywords are used to describe the page.
+Meta keywords describe the page.
 Google likely ignores these, so they are a low priority.
 Use no more than 10 keywords per page.
-By using an excessive amount of keywords — a tactic back in older SEO days — it actually weakens your meta data and in turn, your search visibility.
-Utilize the keyword space by only using keywords that are directly related to that page.
-Direct and clear descriptions equal compelling meta data.
+Using excessive keywords — a tactic in past SEO days — weakens your metadata and, in turn, your search visibility.
+Utilize the keyword space by only using keywords directly related to that page.
+Direct and clear descriptions equal compelling metadata.

 - Description: Explore Ecology of Santa Barbara is nominated for prestigious Classy non-profit awards in the Environmental Protection category.

 The meta direction came almost directly from the press release’s title and subhead.
 Often professionals assume that a webmaster will do this.
 It’s a marketer’s job to manage marketing.
-Being aware of how meta tags are handled is a must whether it is managed in-house or hired out.
+Awareness of meta tags is a must, whether managed in-house or hired out.

 Many blogs and content management systems have built-in technologies to help write meta tags.
-No matter how your site was built, be sure to pay attention to your meta tags.
+Pay attention to your meta tags no matter how your site was built.
 Classic SEO tactics may not be as cool as new trends, but they last the test of time.